SSG-DRD-IOT/intelligentkiosk/facerecognition/Readme.md

     source /opt/intel/computer_vision_sdk_<version>/bin/setupvars.sh

-This will be required for building and running cvservice.To automate this process, you can source the script from `.profile` or `.bashrc`.
+This will be required for building and running newcvservice.To automate this process, you can source the script from `.profile` or `.bashrc`.
 Alternatively, you can add the variables to`/etc/environment`.

 ### ffmpeg
-This reference implementation uses ffmpeg to compress and stream video output from cvservice to the webservice clients. ffmpegis installed separately from the Ubuntu repositories:
+This reference implementation uses ffmpeg to compress and stream video output from newcvservice to the webservice clients. ffmpegis installed separately from the Ubuntu repositories:

     sudo apt update    sudo apt install ffmpeg